 2. Data, not assumptions

 We all hold assumptions about businesses and markets, but they are not necessarily true.
-Basing your plan on assumptions is a grave mistake that overrides all the advantages of planning in management.
+Basing your plan on assumptions is a grave mistake that overrides all the advantages of proper planning.
 It is important to do market research, host focus groups, talk to one’s own employees, consult market experts – gain any information that will help to base decisions on data rather than assumptions.

-It is important to clearly communicate the goal and the strategic plan to the employees.
+It is important to clearly communicate the desired results and the strategic plan to the employees.
 Nurture open communication encouraging everyone to give feedback and suggest improvements to the plan.
-Note that some benefits of planning, innovation, in particular, depend on how eager employees are to voice their ideas and whether they feel heard and appreciated for giving them.
+Note that some benefits of planning, such as innovation in particular, depend on how eager employees are to voice their ideas and whether they feel heard and appreciated for giving them.

 4. Culture of growth